Pre-order open Model N°01 / 2026 Made in Perth

 serves the app · holds the key · signs the events

-Full kind-1 support with link previews, video rendering, mentions, and replies.
+Full Nostr client with link previews, video, mentions, replies, and on-device signing.

 🗝